 Once the Department of Veteran’s Affairs has received your application and all the necessary documentation, the claim will be processed.
 Veterans and eligible dependents will receive notification of this action in the form of a Certificate of Eligibility.
 This certificate will indicate the type of benefit you are entitled to, the number of months you have to use your benefit and the date your benefit will expire.

 The VA SCO acts as a point of contact and liaison for the student, the college and the Veterans Administration and collects and processes all required VA documentation.
-Note that the VA SCO is not part of the Veterans Administration, but is an employee of Louisiana College.
+Note that the VA SCO is not part of the Veterans Administration, but is an employee of Louisiana Christian University.

 Upon receipt of all required documentation and after the Drop/Add period, the certifying official will forward an Enrollment Certificate to the Veterans Administration Regional Office.
 No paperwork will automatically be prepared and forwarded to the Veterans Administration for processing and payment without the student’s request.
 Students must complete the VA Data Form for each term that they wish to receive benefits.
 Completed forms should be forwarded to the office of the Certifying Official.